 Protein is an essential macronutrient.
 It has numerous functions in the body, including tissue repair, muscle building, enzyme function, and more.
 1 2 3 You may have heard of both ”complete proteins” and “incomplete proteins.”
 Protein is made up of amino acids, and complete proteins are those that contain all nine essential amino acids, while incomplete proteins contain fewer essential amino acids.
 4 Animal proteins are complete proteins, and most plant sources are deficient in some amino acids, with the exception of soybeans and pea protein.
 5

 There is no debate that protein is necessary for a healthy diet, but many people are seeking an alternative to animal protein, either as a supplement, for religious or ethical reasons, or for planetary health.
 There are many plant-based proteins that provide nutritional options for vegetarians, vegans, or those looking to reduce animal products in their diet.
 When it comes to protein in your diet, it is important to make sure that you are getting all nine essential amino acids.
-If you are eating strictly plant-based foods, the trick to ensuring a balanced and complete diet is to get your protein from a variety of plant-based sources.
+If you are eating strictly plant-based foods, the trick to ensuring a balanced and complete diet is to get your protein from a variety of plant-based sources, including plant-based protein sources like mushrooms.

 Why Choose Plant-Based Protein?